norse myths, wii games and a whole lot of thinking

 Well, there really wasn’t any levers, red squares, floating boxes, jotuns falling from the sky, or an island in the middle of Ginnungagap.
 Really, there wasn’t any Lego things whatsoever.

 What there really was were the characters of Odin, Loeder and Hoenir, who were brothers and the first of the Aesir gods.
 There also was Ymir, who was the first of the jotun race, or a frost giant.
 Odin and his brothers really fought Ymir and they did throw him into Ginnungagap.
-I didn’t put blood in because I didn’t want it to be too violent, but there was blood in the story.
+I didn’t put blood in because I didn’t want it to be too violent, but there was definitely blood in the story.
 Ginnungagap was a giant pit in the middle of Niflheim and Muspelheim, the first of the nine Norse worlds.

 Nifty fact: